 Daily attendance supports academic success.
 The habit of regular and punctual attendance is a quality that will follow a student throughout life.
-We expect all U-46 students to arrive on time and be present on all student attendance days.
+All U-46 students are expected to arrive on time and be present on all student attendance days.

-The 2024-25 school year calendar, available at u-46.org/calendar, has been established by the Board of Education, which consists of 176 instructional days for students, with five emergency days built into the calendar.
-A full day of attendance for students must be a minimum of four clock hours of instruction for students in full-day kindergarten or 1st grade, and five clock hours of instruction for students in 2nd through 12th grade.
+The 2025-26 school year calendar, available on the district website at u-46.org/calendar, has been established by the Board of Education, which consists of 176 instructional days for students, with five (5) emergency days built into the calendar.
+A full day of attendance for students must be a minimum of four (4) hours of instruction for students in full-day kindergarten or first grade, and five (5) hours of instruction for students in grades 2-12.

-On a regular school day, students in full-day kindergarten or 1st grade who received less than 240 minutes of instruction but at least 120 minutes, can be claimed for a half-day of attendance.
-Students in 2nd through 12th grade who receive less than 300 minutes of instruction, but at least 150 minutes of instruction can be claimed for a half-day of attendance.
+On a regular school day, students in full-day kindergarten or first grade who received less than 240 minutes of instruction but at least 120 minutes, can be claimed for a half-day of attendance.
+Students in grades 2-12 who receive less than 300 minutes of instruction, but at least 150 minutes of instruction can be claimed for a half-day of attendance.

 Study halls count toward the instructional time requirement.
 Lunch hours and recess are considered non-instructional time.
-Students in kindergarten through 5th grade must have at least 30 minutes of unstructured play time each school day that is 5 hours or longer.
+Students in kindergarten through fifth grade must have at least 30 minutes of unstructured play time each school day that is five (5) hours or longer.
 The play time may be divided into periods of at least 15 consecutive minutes.